 The museum is among numerous incredible structures of the French in Da Nang when they colonized Vietnam.
 Up to now, it has collected, stored, and exhibited relics of the Champa kingdom’s sculpture found in Cham towers and ramparts in the South Central Coast and Central Highlands.

 2. Cham Sculpture Museum History

 The museum has undergone two expansions so far.
-The first one was in the mid-1930s, with two brand new galleries for displaying objects added in the 1920s and 1930s.
-In 2002, the museum was extended again with the two-story buildings, which made room for display, storage, a library, a restoration workshop as well as offices for staff.
+The first one was in the mid-1930s, with two brand-new galleries for displaying objects added in the 1920s and 1930s.
+In 2002, the museum was extended again with two-story buildings, which made room for display, storage, a library, a restoration workshop as well as offices for staff.

 3. What to see in this beautiful museum?

 Cham Sculpture Museum Da Nang features roughly 2,000 diverse multi-shaped artifacts; about a quarter of which are exhibited inside the museum, and the rest are scattered all around the campus and safely stored.
 Upon approaching the campus with a harmonious blend of Gothic architecture and space of plumeria flowers.
 You will go through terrific experiences.

 The majority of artifacts have been on display according to geographical areas.
 That is to say, where they were excavated, including galleries of My Son, Tra Kieu, Dong Duong, as well as Thap Man.
 Moreover, you will walk through the corridors of Quang Tri, Quang Nam, Quang Ngai, Quang Binh, Kon Tum, as well as Binh Dinh.
 On entering each corridor of Quang Binh, My Son, or Quang Nam, you will see the creativity of skillful ancient artists including artifacts portraying Shiva, and Brahma, and elaborate My Son Temples.